Mature Masculine

 Alchemist

-The Mature Alchemist embodies mastery in service of creation and transformation.
+The Mature Alchemist puts mastery to work.
 As the Magician's Warrior, he brings spirit into matter—fire meeting earth.
 He is the Magician who does.

 His competence creates rather than controls.
-His skills serve transformation.
-He is both expert and eternal student, master craftsman and humble learner.
+His skills serve the work of change.
+He is expert and eternal student, master craftsman and humble learner.

-If you can imagine it, it can be done.
-The Alchemist masters technology, transformation, and animation of matter.
-He brings imagination into reality.
+If we can imagine it, it can be done.
+The Alchemist masters technology, change, and the animation of matter.
+He turns what he imagines into something you can hold.
 He is engineer, developer, systems thinker.
 He loves building, creating, making something from nothing.
-The world is his canvas.
-He experiments with new possibilities.
+The world is his workshop.
+He tries things nobody has tried yet.

 Declarations